romainVala/SIAM/README.md

    pip install -e .
    ```
    when testing on windows, I had to remove the -e flag ... (no idea why)
-3. Per default, model parameters will be downloaded to ~/siam_params/v0.x there first time If you
+3. Per default, model parameters will be downloaded to ~/siam_params/v0.x the first time you
    run an inference.
 If the installation is for multiple user, setup the environement variable `SIAM_MODEL_DIR`
-   and run `python /instal_dir/SIAMpred/download_model_weights.py ` and add an export `SIAM_MODEL_DIR` before runing the main commande `siam-pred`
+   and run `python /instal_dir/SIAMpred/download_model_weights.py `.
+Then be sure to setup  ` export SIAM_MODEL_DIR` before runing the main commande `siam-pred`